estevaosaleme/PlaySEM_SERenderer/README.md

 Please refer to the article "X" (to appear soon) to configure the framework before using it.
 ***
 Please, report any application crash (or bug) via [issue tracker](https://github.com/estevaosaleme/PlaySEM_SERenderer/issues).<br /><br />
 Need a SE Video Player?
-Visit the **PlaySEM SE Video Player** repository at https://github.com/estevaosaleme/PlaySEM_SEVideoPlayer<br />
+Visit the **PlaySEM SE VP** repository at https://github.com/estevaosaleme/PlaySEM_SEVideoPlayer<br />
 Need an older version of PlaySEM SER?
 Visit **releases** at https://github.com/estevaosaleme/PlaySEM_SERenderer/releases<br />